 If a candidate dictates answers on to a tape, a responsible adult must write down or word process the candidate's dictated answers to the questions.
+The candidate must be present when the scribe writes or types their dictated answers.
 (A scribe cover sheet must be completed.)